 What Happens When You Die?

-Don’t feel bad; we’re all in the same boat.
+Try not to feel bad.
+We’re all in the same boat.
 Ashes to ashes, dust to dust, one day you’re here and the next you’re gone.

-It’s a depressing thought for any mammal, but as we humans are a particularly sentimental species we tend to attach a whole lot of emotional baggage to this death thing.
-We miss people terribly when they are gone, and we hope that people will miss us when it’s our turn.
+It’s a depressing thought for any mammal, but we humans are a particularly sentimental species and attach a lot of emotional baggage to this death thing.
+We miss people when they are gone, and we hope people will miss us when it’s our turn.

 - Who gets all my stuff when I’m gone?

-- Is death really the end of it all?
+- Is death the end of it all?

 The most common belief is that death opens the door to a new beginning.
-After we’re gone from this world we’re whisked away to a better place.
-The version of this “better place” most of us are familiar with is Heaven, or something like it.
+After we’re gone from this world we are whisked away to a better place.
+The version of this “better place” most of us are familiar with is Heaven or something like it.

 Heaven can take many forms, depending on the belief system, but it’s always pretty awesome.
 You want to go to Heaven, of course, so if you believe in it you’re likely to live your life in such a way that you conform to whatever rules your belief system has imposed on you.

-It's an interesting idea supported by many major religions.
+It's an interesting idea held by many major religions.
 Perhaps even more interesting is that some people who experience near-death experiences return with stories that appear to support the existence of Heaven.

 If you are dead, it’s hard to think of somewhere you’d rather be than Heaven.
 The idea of an ultimate reward for your toils on this Earth is very appealing.
-It’s great solace to people, especially those living lives of suffering, that one day they may move to some place where their wounds are all healed, and they can be at peace.
+It’s a great solace to people, especially those living lives of suffering, that one day they may move to someplace where their wounds are all healed, and they can be at peace.